Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Rijksmuseum| ©Frans Ruiter

-The Amsterdam All Inclusive Pass will give you access to more than 25 museums and attractions of the capital without queues and saving up to 50% on their individual tickets, as well as the possibility of moving around the city unlimited aboard one of its tourist buses or one of the pleasant cruises that run along its famous canals.
+The Amsterdam All Inclusive Pass will give you access to 30 of the capital's museums and attractions and save you up to 50% on your individual tickets, as well as the possibility to move around the city unlimited on board one of its tourist buses or one of the pleasant cruises along its famous canals.

 Validity of the card

-This card can be personalized and you will pay only for the days you want to use it (you can choose from 1 to 5 full days).
+This card can be personalized and you will pay only for the days you want to use it (you can choose 1, 2, 3 or 5 full days).
 It works for calendar days, so to get the most out of it, activate it first thing in the morning by visiting the first attraction you want and it will start counting the time of use.
 In addition, it is digital, i.e., you purchase it, receive it and use it directly from your phone.
 It also includes the transfer to and from the airport in a bus.

 My recommendation